Healthcare and social welfare system and responsibilities

 Starting on 1 January 2023, primary healthcare, social welfare, specialised healthcare, oral healthcare, mental health and substance abuse services, services for persons with disabilities and housing services for older persons are be organised by 21 wellbeing services counties and the City of Helsinki.
 The HUS Group, the joint authority for Helsinki and Uusimaa, is responsible for organising specialised healthcare as separately laid down by law.

 The wellbeing services counties serve as the organiser and primary provider of health and social services.
 The municipalities and wellbeing services counties cooperate with each other in promoting health and wellbeing.
 Private operators along with organisations and associations supplement public health and social services.

 Licences and monitoring

-Regional State Administrative Agencies guide and monitor municipal and private social welfare and health care services and evaluate the availability and quality of basic services provided by municipalities.
-They grant licences to private service providers in the region.
+The Regional State Administrative Agencies guide and supervise public and private healthcare and social welfare services and assess their availability and quality.
+They grant licences to private service providers in their respective regions.

-National Supervisory Authority for Welfare and Health Valvira guides, monitors and manages the administration of licences for the social welfare and healthcare sector, alcohol administration and environmental health and protection.
+The National Supervisory Authority for Welfare and Health guides, supervises and manages the administration of licences for the healthcare and social welfare sector, alcohol administration and environmental healthcare.